Skip to main content

 Bio

 Satinder is a writer from Southall, West London, who completed her BA in English Language and Literature at King’s College London and her MA at Yale University in the US.
 Her hometown of Southall continues to inspire her storytelling as her writing explores hidden global South Asian worlds and characters.
-Her first play ZAMEEN (Kalí Theatre) centres around a struggling Punjabi cotton-farming family in rapidly globalising India.
-Subsequent plays include KABADDI KABADDI KABADDI (Kalí Theatre) about sport, nationality and belonging; MADE IN INDIA (Tamasha/Belgrade/Pilot Theatres) about a Gujarati commercial surrogacy; young people’s play HALF OF ME (Tamasha) created while writer in residence at the Centre for Family Research -University of Cambridge; LOTUS BEAUTY (Hampstead Theatre) about conflicting multigenerational women in a British Asian beauty salon and MIA AND THE FISH (National Theatre Connections 2025).
+Her first play ZAMEEN (Kali Theatre) centres around a struggling Punjabi cotton-farming family in rapidly globalising India.
+Subsequent plays include KABADDI KABADDI KABADDI (Kali Theatre/Pursued By A Bear) about sport, nationality and belonging; MADE IN INDIA (Tamasha/Belgrade/Pilot Theatres) about a Gujarati commercial surrogacy; young people’s play HALF OF ME (Tamasha) created while writer in residence at the Centre for Family Research, University of Cambridge; LOTUS BEAUTY (Hampstead Theatre) about conflicting multigenerational women in a British Asian beauty salon and MIA AND THE FISH (National Theatre Connections 2025) about a refugee girl, her fishy friend and an apocalyptic flood.

-Her audio dramas include an adaptation of Kiran Millwood Hargrave’s THE GIRL OF INK AND STARS (Spark Arts); an adaptation of Pam Gems’ CAMILLE (BBC Radio 3); GARLANDS (BBC Radio 3); STEAM RISES (Tamasha/National Archives) and SOUTHALL UPRISING (BBC Radio 4) about the charged community protests of April 1979.
+Her audio dramas include an adaptation of Kiran Millwood Hargrave’s THE GIRL OF INK AND STARS (Spark Arts); STEAM RISES (Tamasha/National Archives); GARLANDS (BBC Radio 3); an adaptation of Pam Gems’ CAMILLE (BBC Radio 3); and SOUTHALL UPRISING (BBC Radio 4) about the charged community protests of April 1979.